aldebaran/qibuild/doc/tutos/beginner/cmdline/creating_a_project.rst

   qibuild create foo

-(remember, for this to work on windows, you should have:
+Remember, for this to work on windows, you should have:

-* run install-qibuild.bat
+* Run install-qibuild.bat
-* put C:\Python27 and c:\Python\Scripts in your %PATH%)
+* Put C:\Python27 and c:\Python\Scripts in your %PATH%

 This will create a new project in QI_WORK_TREE/foo.